 The Oregon Hatchery Research Center invites proposals from scientists to conduct their research at the center.
 Research at the OHRC is divided into two categories:

 - Strategic research that addresses the mechanisms leading to differences between hatchery and wild fish, or the ways in which such differences could be managed.

 - Operational and applied research that addresses ways to advance fish culture techniques.

 For a more complete description of these categories see the links at the bottom of the page.
 We encourage people to submit proposals for either category of research.
-In addition, a list of specific high priority research topics is available (hyper link to a list Shaun is developing).

 The OHRC is a joint collaboration of the Oregon Department of Fish and Wildlife, and the Department of Fisheries and Wildlife at Oregon State University.
 The center is nonprofit but does charge a small fee for use of the facilities.
 Located in the Alsea River basin in the Coast Range of Oregon, the OHRC has access to native and hatchery stocks of salmonids.
 Researchers should consult with OHRC staff and ODFW pathologists to determine whether the center can accommodate their study species.